chris-czopp/solid-test-recorder/README.md

 $str.clear // to start new test file
 $str.describe = 'my component'
 $str.it = 'should do something'
-$str.expect.to* // use element inspector to choose the element in question
+$str.expect.toBeInTheDocument = true // use element inspector to choose the element, assert type and whether it's positive or negation
 ```

 You'll be also often capturing events e.g.: